Mortgage Loans Still a Missing Link to Energy Efficiency GrowthPublished: Sep 7, 2017 Finance & Real Estate | Blog Post

 As we see from these examples, the opportunity to incorporate efficiency into mortgages is clearly present in today’s market.
 Bridging the existing gap in commercial lending will require more education and better collaboration among many actors.
 Three parties in particular—traditional mortgage lenders (i.e. multinational banks and associated brokers), building owners, and tenants—all have the power to create major change and grow energy efficiency investment.
 What remains is for these parties to create a structured way to spread mortgage-level financing to tap into the vast potential.

-In my next blog post, I will discuss the unique opportunity lenders have to increase mortgage loan portfolios, reduce property default risk, and provide a needed service to building owners by incorporating energy efficiency into building assessments, (I.E. property condition assessments or physical needs assessments).
+In my next blog post, I will examine the important role of brokers in real estate transactions and how IMT’s broker education course is helping overcome the market failure that has resulted from lack of consideration for energy efficiency during underwriting.
+In my third and final post in the series, I will discuss the unique opportunity lenders have to increase mortgage loan portfolios, reduce property default risk, and provide a needed service to building owners by incorporating energy efficiency into building assessments, (I.E. property condition assessments or physical needs assessments).
 I'll also offer a look at how innovative financing programs like the Small Business Association’s energy efficiency loan program is opening up new avenues for efficiency investment for small businesses across the U.S.

 To download IMT and LBNL's new analysis, click here.